 It is "mandatory" for South African PIs based at historically advantaged institutions (and science councils) to include, as part of the consortium, a research partner from a historically disadvantaged institution.
-Proposals submitted by an applicant based at a historically advantaged institution without a research partner from a historically disadvantaged institution will be ineligible (and will not be submitted for review).
+Proposals submitted by an applicant based at a historically advantaged institution without a research partner from a historically disadvantaged institution without a research partner from a historically disadvantaged institution will be ineligible (and will not be submitted for review).
 The research collaborator from the historically disadvantaged institution in this case will serve as a co-applicant in the proposal.